nzakas/understandinges6/manuscript/01-Block-Bindings.md

 ## Var Declarations and Hoisting

-Variable declarations using `var` are treat as if they are at the top of the function (or global scope, if declared outside of a function) regardless of where the actual declaration occurs; this is called *hoisting*.
+Variable declarations using `var` are treated as if they are at the top of the function (or global scope, if declared outside of a function) regardless of where the actual declaration occurs; this is called *hoisting*.
 For a demonstration of what hoisting does, consider the following function definition:

 ```js
 function getValue(condition) {